oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 t  p  k     l  v           z
       q
 ```

+## Majoric digital letters, explained

-As a quick explanation (where the letter positions is the same as the Major
+Where the letter position is the same as the Major System:
-System)

 * The letter T has one vertical stroke, just like a 1.
 * The letter L is the roman numeral for 50 ("Live at 5").
 * Zero begins with Z, which is phonetically similar to S.

-An explanation where the mappings have moved:
+Where the letter have has moved to a different digit:

 * Lower case p looks like a mirror image of b.
-* k can sound very like c. q starts with a "k" sound.
+* k can sound very like c. q starts with a /k/ sound.
 * v is phonetically similar to f

-Finally, taking into account letter frequencies, place the remaining letters.
+Taking into account letter frequencies, the remaining letters:

 * The letter n is the first letter of nine.
 * Lower case r looks like a mirror image of 7.
 * Lower case m looks like an incomplete 8 on its side.
 * The letter w has four lines forming it's shape.
-* The letter o looks like a 0.
+* The letter o looks like a 0 (same as Dominic System).
 * The letter u looks like a rounded v.
 * The letter j sound is sometimes made by the letter g.
 * The letters x and y are unassigned and don't change the number value of a word.

-This leads to the following Majoric character positons:
+This leads to the following Majoric character positions:

-## Majoric "digital" letter positions

 ```
 1  2  3  4  5  6  7  8  9  0